Canning subdivision

-Canning subdivision is an administrative subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Canning subdivision is an administrative subdivision of South 24 Parganas district in the Indian state of West Bengal.

+Overview

+Canning subdivision has a very low level of urbanization.
+Only 12.37% of the population lives in the urban areas and 87.63% lives in the rural areas.
+The entire district is situated in the Ganges Delta with numerous islands in the southern part of the region.
+The area borders on the Sundarbans National Park and a major portion of it is a part of the Sundarbans settlements.
+It is a flat low-lying area in the South Bidyadhari plains.
+The Matla River is prominent and there are many streams and water channels locally known as khals.
+A comparatively recent country-wide development is the guarding of the coastal areas with special coastal force.

 Subdivisions

 South 24 Parganas district is divided into five administrative subdivisions:

 13.97% of the total population of South 24 Parganas district live in Canning subdivision.

 Administrative units

 Canning subdivision has 6 police stations, 4 community development blocks, 4 panchayat samitis, 46 gram panchayats, 241 mouzas, 228 inhabited villages and 10 census towns.
-The census towns are: Kalaria, Gaur Daha, Banshra, Rajapur, Taldi, Bayarsingh, Matla, Dighirpar, Makhal Tala and Basanti.
+The census towns are: Kalaria, Gaur Daha, Banshra, Rajapur, Taldi, Bayarsing, Matla, Dighirpar, Makhal Tala and Basanti.

 Police stations

 Police stations in Canning subdivision have the following features and jurisdiction:

-Blocks
+CD Blocks

 Community development blocks in Canning subdivision are:

 Gram panchayats

 The subdivision contains 46 gram panchayats under 4 community development blocks: